Home » Cheesy Potato Breakfast Casserole

 • 1/2 cup finely chopped onion

-• 10 ounce cream of chicken soup
+• 10 ounce can cream of chicken soup

 • 8 tbsp butter melted